N0edL/Schedule-1-Save-Editor/README.md

 ![PySide6](https://img.shields.io/badge/PySide6-GUI%20Framework-success)

 ## Overview
-The **Schedule I Save File Editor** is a powerful graphical tool for modifying save files in the game "Schedule I." Built with PySide6, it offers advanced editing capabilities with a user-friendly dark theme interface.
+The **Schedule I Save File Editor** is a comprehensive graphical tool for modifying save files in the game "Schedule I." Built with PySide6, it offers advanced editing capabilities with a user-friendly interface and dark theme support.
 Key features include:

-- Comprehensive financial and progression management
+- Complete game state management
-- Deep NPC relationship customization
+- Deep customization of all game aspects
-- Advanced product generation system
+- Non-destructive editing with smart backups
-- Bulk property/business operations
+- Safe mod integration
-- Smart backup system with version control
+- Multi-theme support

 ## Features